cloudspannerecosystem/autoscaler/terraform/cloud-functions/per-project/README.md

 1. List your spanner instances

     ```sh
-    gcloud spanner instances list
+    gcloud spanner instances list --format="table(name)"
     ```

-2. Set the following variable with the instance name to import
+2. Set the following variable with the instance name from the output of the above command that you want to import

     ```sh
     SPANNER_INSTANCE_NAME=<YOUR_SPANNER_INSTANCE_NAME>